hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

 * The shapefile is located in the `rivers_pts` variable.
 Note that the `layer_type` already determines the type of geometries that can be used in the shapefile.
 For example, adding a line or polygon feature to a `ogr.wkbPoint` layer will result in an `ERROR 1` message.
 * The `basemap` (layer) is attributed to the variable `lyr = river_pts.GetLayer()`.
-* A *string* type field is added an appended to the attribute table:
+* Add and append a *string*-type field to the attribute table:
     - instantiate a new field with `field_gname = ogr.FieldDefn("FIELD-NAME", ogr.OFTString)` (the field name may not have more than 10 characters!)
     - append the new field to the shapefile with `lyr.CreateField(field_gname)`
     - other field types than `OFTString` can be: `OFTInteger`, `OFTReal`, `OFTDate`, `OFTTime`, `OFTDateTime`, `OFTBinary`, `OFTIntegerList`, `OFTRealList`, or `OFTStringList`.
 * Add three points stored in `pt_names = {RIVER-NAME: (x-coordinate, y-coordinate)}` in a loop over the dictionary keys:
-    - for every new point, create a feature as a child of the layer defintions with `feature = ogr.Feature(lyr.GetLayerDefn())`
+    - for every new point, create a feature as a child of the layer definitions with `feature = ogr.Feature(lyr.GetLayerDefn())`
-    - set the value of the field name for each point with `feature.SetField(FIELD-NAME, FIELD-VALUE)`
+    - set the value of the field name for every point with `feature.SetField(FIELD-NAME, FIELD-VALUE)`
     - create a string of the new point in *WKT* format with `wkt = "POINT(X-COORDINATE Y-COORDINATE)"`
-    - convert the *WKT* formatted point into a point-type geometry with `point = ogr.CreateGeometryFromWkt(wkt)`
+    - convert the *WKT*-formatted point to a point-type geometry with `point = ogr.CreateGeometryFromWkt(wkt)`
     - set the new point as the new feature's geometry with `feature.SetGeometry(point)`
     - append the new feature to the layer with `lyr.CreateFeature(feature)`
 * Unlock (release) the shapefile by overwriting the `lyr` and `river_pts` variable with `None`.

 {% include important.html content="The operations are literally not written to the shapefile if the `lyr` and `river_pts` objects are not overwritten with `None`." %}